carlohamalainen/pysecd/README.md

 ======

 * Test pysecd against one of the other implementations listed above.
-* Complete the Lisp to SECD compiler (Chapter 7 of Kogge's book); use the compiler to further test the SECD interpreter.
 * Implement garbage collection (Chapter 8 of Kogge's book).